isblab/Integrative_docking_benchmark/inputs/README.md

 ### Input PDBs
  PDBs are in  `input_to_easal/`.
 We are taking the chain A, keeping it fixed, and docking chain B on it.
  Take the CA coordinates of all residues for these chains from these PDBs.
+ Assume each residue is a sphere of 2.8 A radius.
  Make sure your code is robust to handle alternate atom locations etc.

 ### Crosslinks